 Carlos D. Perales (Úbeda, 1979), Pianist, composer, conductor and researcher focused on the extension of the acoustic sound through the possibilities of the electronic expression and the human-computer interaction.

-Finished the Piano, Solfeggio, Composition and Conducting Master degrees at the Conservatoire of Seville, Granada and Valencia with distinctions.
-In 1999 obtains a scholarship granted by the Andalusia Government, finishing his studies of Composition and Conducting at the University of Music and Dramatic Art of Vienna with Michael Jarrell and Leopold Hager.
+Finished the Piano, Solfeggio, Composition and Conducting Master degrees at the Conservatoire of Seville and Granada with distinctions.
+In 1999 obtains a scholarship granted by the Andalusia Government to study Composition and Conducting with Michael Jarrel and Leopold Hager respectively at the University of Music and Dramatic Art in Vienna, finishing his studies in 2002.
 His works have been recognized by renowned composers such as Philippe Hurel, Dietmar Schermann, Luc Brewaeys, Jean Claude Risset, R. Normandeau, José Luís de Delas, José Luís Turina or Luís de Pablo.
 PhD in Visual Arts and Intermedia by Universidad Politécnica de Valencia (2011).
 His doctoral Thesis is awarded in 2012 by the Social Council of the Polytechnic University of Valencia.

 Arts Prize Award (2003) granted by the Andalusian Government.
-Awarded at international contests such as 'Miniaturas Electroacústicas' - Confluencias Composition Contest (Huelva, 2008), NexeDuet competition (Valencia, 2009), Laboratorio del Espacio LIEM-CDMC (Madrid, 2010), XXII Jóvenes compositores Composition Contest SGAE Fundación Autor-CNDM (Madrid, 2011), Rainy Days – Toy Piano World Summit (Luxembourg, 2012), Musica Nova (Prague, Czech Republic, 2012), Luigi Russolo (Annecy, France, 2012), Fundación Destellos (Argentine, 2013).
+Awarded at international contests such as 'Miniaturas Electroacústicas' - Confluencias Composition Contest (Huelva, 2008), Laboratorio del Espacio LIEM-CDMC (Madrid, 2010), XXII Jóvenes compositores Composition Contest SGAE Fundación Autor-CNDM (Madrid, 2011), Rainy Days – Toy Piano World Summit (Luxembourg, 2012), Musica Nova (Prague, Czech Republic, 2012), Luigi Russolo (Annecy, France, 2012), Fundación Destellos (Argentine, 2013).

 His works have been premiered at international festivals as CFA (Singapore 2006), Festival Internacional de la Imagen (Colombia, 2008), Synthese (Bourges, France 2009), IDKA, FYLKINGEN (Sweden, 2010), Primavera Electroacústica (la Habana - Cuba, 2010), Architectures Contemporaines (Marseille, France, 2011), Greece (CIME 2011), Musicacoustica – Beijin (CIME 2012), Audio Art (Krakove, Poland, 2012), Paris-Pantin (France, 2013), Florida International University – Miami (EEUU, 2013), Center for the Arts Casa das Mudas - Madeira (Portugal 2013), Deptford Town Hall - University of London (UK, 2013), Akousma (Canada, 2014), Sonoimágenes (Argentina, 2014), Ensems (Valencia, 2016).